 |Difficulty:|| Difficult Class 2 |

 3,350 feet if you start at 11,200'

 8 miles if you start hiking from 11,200'

 Take Castle Creek from the roundabout just west of the center of Aspen.
 Drive 12.5 miles (paved) to the Castle Creek trailhead.
 To the right, Forest Road (FR) 102 continues all all the way to 12,800'.
 Good-clearance passenger cars can drive about 1 mile up this road to reach the dispersed camp sites along the road.
 If you want to shorten your hike by parking higher, you must have a 4WD vehicle with good clearance.
 From the lower trailhead parking area, proceed 1.3 miles to a river crossing.
 In spring and early summer, this crossing is a challenge for some 4WD vehicles.
 Continue another 1.7 miles up FR 102 to a junction.
 Left will take you up the nasty Pearl Pass 4WD road.
 Staying right will keep you on the Castle Creek 102 road.
 If you drove up this far, there are a few parking spots near the junction.
 The road gets worse as it ascends into Montezuma Basin all the way to 12,800'.

-Follow Castle Peak's Northeast Ridge Route (#1) to the summit of Castle.
+Follow Castle Peak's Northeast Ridge Route (#1) to the summit of Castle ( 39.009647° N, -106.86144° W).
 From the top, Conundrum Peak is clearly visible to the northwest - Photo #1.
 Begin the traverse by descending northwest down Castle's northwest ridge - Photo #2.
 As you descend, it quickly becomes clear that the ridge holds plenty of loose rock.
 Continue down and pass some rock outcroppings along the way - Photo #3.
 Care must be taken when passing the rocks seen in Photo #4 - if you decide to downclimb directly over the big rocks, beware of large blocks that may dislodge.
 About half way down the ridge the pitch eases a bit (Photo #5) as you make your way towards the Castle-Conundrum saddle.
 Photo #6 is a look back at a portion of this rugged ridge.
 Continue along the ridge crest (Photo #7) and then along the left side of the ridge (Photo #8, Photo #9) to reach the saddle (13,790') - Photo #10, Photo #11.

-From the saddle, the route up Conundrum's South Ridge is fairly obvious - stay near the ridge crest and follow trail segments up through loose rock and small ledges to reach the summit ridge.
+From the saddle ( 39.01309° N, -106.86384° W), the route up Conundrum's South Ridge is fairly obvious - stay near the ridge crest and follow trail segments up through loose rock and small ledges to reach the summit ridge.
 Begin climbing (Photo #12) and you will soon realize that the rock on this ridge isn't any better than the rock on Castle's northwest ridge.
 Hike up 50', pass a rock outcropping (Photo #13), and continue to reach a flat area on the ridge - Photo #14.
 Above this area, the terrain gets a bit steeper, but it's still easy to keep the difficulty at "Difficult Class 2."
 Look for trail segments and breaks in the rocks that provide passage along the ridge - Photo #15.
 Photo #16 looks down from this area.
 Continue up through broken rock (Photo #17) to reach the south end of the summit ridge - Photo #18.